stage7/openguilion/README.md

 ## Requirements

 To run OpenGUIlion you need Python 3 with PyGame and PIL available.
-Most distros already include them.
+Some distros already include them, but in case yours doesn't you can easily install them through `pip`.

-You also need some fonts that must be placed under the `/openguilion/fonts/` folder and cannot be included in the repo for copyright reasons.
-How to get them is up to you and I will not provide further instructions nor direct downloads.
+You also need some extra fonts that must be placed under the `/openguilion/fonts/` folder and cannot be included in the repo for copyright reasons, whereas others can.
+How to get the copyrighted fonts is up to you and I will not provide further instructions nor direct downloads.

 - Obtain "Helvetica Narrow Bold Regular" and name it `helvet.ttf`.
 - Obtain "Helvetica Bold" and name it `helvetb.ttf`.